esamattis/blog/source/_posts/2013-03-22-journey-from-requirejs-to-browserify.markdown

 ### Cons

   - Always bundling.
 Debugging old browsers can be a pain.
+  - Must use a watcher tool for the builds.
+RequireJS can work purely in the browser
   - Some people might not want browser only libraries to npm.
 I'm not sure what's the node.js/npm authors' stand on this, but nevertheless with browserify you are not bound to npm.
 Nothing should not prevent you from using CommonJS modules from [Bower][] for example.
-  - Must use a watcher tool for the builds.
-RequireJS can work purely in the browser
+  - Documentation could be better.
+Lots of things are assumed that you know already from node.js.
+I hope this blog post helps a little bit.
+  - No community other than the node.js community.
+I'd like to see a mailing list and an IRC channel.

 ## Next